conor42/fast-lzma2/README.md

 ### Build

-The library is work in progress, so currently only a VS 2015 project is available for building.
+The library is work in progress, so currently only VS 2015 projects are available for building a benchmark program and fuzz tester.
 If anyone would like to contribute files for make, cmake, or other build systems, please do so.
+I plan to add a DLL project soon.

 ### Status